 Plastics have been elevated to a new place in the home.
-While not the “greenest” option, some plastic is designed for temporary and disposable use making it possible for picnickers to affordably change plate patterns to suit just about any occasion.
+While not the greenest option, some plastic is designed for temporary and disposable use making it possible for picnickers to affordably change plate patterns to suit just about any occasion.
 However, if you choose the disposable option, make sure the plastic is biodegradable.
 Many of today’s lightweight materials are designed to be reused and should be.
 Here is where one can really have some fun and be creative.
 No matter what the occasion, plastic is perfect for any picnic.
-Besides plates, mugs, tumblers and stemmed glasses, plastics and other recycled materials are the wave of the future in coolers, baskets, etc. While I totally understand the need for glass stemware for a romantic picnic, one should always keep in mind that transporting glass requires extra care and safety.
-After all, drinking champagne from an acrylic flute is okay but sipping out of a crystal glass is something else entirely.
+Besides plates, mugs, tumblers and stemmed glasses, plastics and other recycled materials are the waves of the future in coolers, baskets, etc. While I totally understand the need for glass stemware for a romantic picnic, one should always keep in mind that transporting glass requires extra care and safety.
+After all, drinking champagne from an acrylic flute is okay, but sipping out of a crystal glass is something else entirely.
 The only catch is making sure it doesn’t get broken en route.
 Packing glasses isn’t nearly as traumatic as one might think.
 Simply wrap each glass individually with a dishtowel or cloth napkin.
 Fit them snugly, but not tightly into your basket, obviously on the top.

 When the weather’s right and you’ve had your fill of table service, there is nothing quite like eating al fresco on a grassy patch or park bench with the one you love.
 Romantic picnics should come from the heart and require special attention to detail.
 A sunset picnic at the beach with candles can inspire your lover.
-Less is more here and it’s all about the company, the food and the presentation.
+Less is more here and it’s all about the company, the food, and the presentation.
 Take the time to select your favorite romantic foods.
-Mine include fresh strawberries, shrimp and yummy cheeses.
+Mine include fresh strawberries, shrimp, and yummy cheeses.
 Lobster salad and caviar are also wonderful romantic treats, easy to pack and takes the classic romantic picnic to a whole new level.
 Then, for the final touch of elegance, present a pretty dish of orange slices or strawberries dipped in dark chocolate, with champagne of course.

 For this romantic occasion, I see no reason why one shouldn’t eat from proper plates, drink from proper glasses and eat with proper flatware.
 I like to use a crisply laundered blanket and cloth table napkins.
 When it’s just the two of you, the menu can be as simple or elaborate as you like.
 Cut flowers or foliage from the garden tied onto napkins with raffia or garden string, add color and interest.
 I personally enjoy an appetizer picnic in the garden as a prelude to a dinner reservation.
-Candles and rose pedals can lead you to this special place in the garden.
+Candles and rose petals can lead you to this special place in the garden.
 This creates the perfect setting for love and romance.
 In the garden, I can set the stage for that special someone.